 Railway station assistants carry out a range of duties on the platform and more generally around the station.
-These may include dealing with passengers, checking tickets, shunting wagons, loading, unloading and moving luggage and parcels or sweeping the platforms.
+These may include dealing with passengers, checking tickets, loading, unloading and moving luggage and parcels or keeping the platforms clear.
 Specific job titles include gateline assistant, ticket examiner and customer service assistant.

 You could be:

-- operating information boards and making announcements over the tannoy
+operating information boards and making announcements over the public address system

-- carrying out shunting and train dispatch duties, ensuring trains leave safely and on time
+carrying out train dispatch duties, ensuring trains leave safely and on time

 The figures below are only a guide.
 Actual pay rates may vary, depending on: